Micha-89/Voucher-Calculator/README.md

 This is my first ever JavaScript application that I built last summer.

-The main goal was to put my basic JavaScript skills and DOM manipulation into practice.
+The main goal was to put my, at that time, basic JavaScript skills and DOM manipulation into practice.
 I also used bootstrapt to create the dropdown navbar.

 I built this application to use in my previous job as a customer service agent.